MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/use-the-setup-wizard-to-install-sites.md

     -   **Service Broker Port:** By default, this is set to use the default SQL Server Service Broker (SSB) port of 4022, and is used by SQL to communicate directly to the site database at other sites.

-13. On the second **Database Information** you can specify non-default locations for the SQL Server data file and SQL Server log file for the site database:
+13. On the second **Database Information** page, you can specify non-default locations for the SQL Server data file and SQL Server log file for the site database:

-    -   Default file locations for SQL server are provided
+    -   Default file locations for SQL server are provided.

-    -   The option to specify non-default file locations is not available when you use a SQL Server cluster
+    -   The option to specify non-default file locations is not available when you use a SQL Server cluster.

-    -   The prerequisite checker does not run a check for free disk space for non-default file locations
+    -   The prerequisite checker does not run a check for free disk space for non-default file locations.

 14. On the **SMS Provider Settings** page, specify the FQDN for the server where you want to install the SMS Provider.

     -   By default, the site server is specified.

-    -   After the site installs, you can configure additional SMS Providers
+    -   After the site installs, you can configure additional SMS Providers.

 15. On the **Client Communication Settings** page, choose whether to configure all site systems to accept only HTTPS communication from clients or for the communication method to be configured for each site system role.